hippiex/hippiex.github.io/_posts/2011-04-25-railo-ec2-amazon-linux.markdown

 service httpd restart
 {% endhighlight %}

-Navigate to www.mytestdomain.com and you should be running Railo.
+Navigate to www.mytestdomain.com and you should be running `Railo`.
 This is just a summary of my notes to get everything running.
-Obviously your milage will vary and you need to know about running Apache,MYSQL, and railo :).
+Obviously your mileage will vary and it will help to know a bit about running `Apache`, `MySql`, and `Railo`.

 Good Luck.

 *Notes and stuff*

 {% highlight  text %}
-nano /opt/railo/tomcat/bin/setenv.sh [to setup memory settings for railo] /opt/railo/railo_ctl restart [restart railo]
+# memory settings for railo
+nano /opt/railo/tomcat/bin/setenv.sh
+# restart / start Railo
+/opt/railo/railo_ctl restart
 {% endhighlight %}